Picture: haws. Click here to see more October berry, fruit, nut and seed photos.

 Shedding shrubs

-Dogwood leaves turn a rich maroon, and once the foliage has fallen the plant's stems are similarly vividly coloured.
+Dogwood leaves also turn a rich maroon, and once the foliage has fallen the plant's stems are similarly vividly coloured.
 Forsythia has maroon tints on mainly yellow leaves.
 Early in October the foliage of wall and fence climber Virginia creeper (a semi-wild plant of suburban areas) is an eye-catching bright red but it is usually bare by mid month, sometimes a week later.

 Large or hedge bindweed can also produce quite nice yellows on its foliage, as can black bryony, though most of its leaves have disappeared in September.
 You may also see bright reds and golds on rosebay willowherb as it dies back.
-Particularly towards the end of October vines (for example on Denbies Wine Estate near Dorking) turn an attractive yellowy-green, and sometimes produce a brighter yellow or a deep red.

 More October pages:

-© Peter Conway 2006-2023 • All Rights Reserved
+© Peter Conway 2006-2024 • All Rights Reserved

 No comments: